pradiptamitra/tiling_study/README.md

 - **Automatic Cache Detection**: Detects L1 data cache, L2, and L3 cache sizes on Linux, macOS, and Windows
 - **JIT Compilation**: Uses Numba for high-performance JIT compilation
-- **Dual Strategy Comparison**: Compare standard vs A-focused tiling strategies
-- **Performance Measurement**: Measures execution time for different tile sizes
 - **Cache-Aware Analysis**: Determines if each tile size optimally fits in L1, L2, or L3 cache
-- **Beautiful Visualizations**: Generates plots with cache-size annotations showing where performance peaks relative to your system's cache hierarchy
+- **Visualizations**: Generates plots with cache-size annotations showing where performance peaks relative to your system's cache hierarchy
-- **Statistical Analysis**: Runs multiple iterations and reports mean/std dev timing data

 ## How Tiling Works